shenii/starter-hugo-academic/content/authors/admin/_index.md

 My current work seeks to understand how host-microbe symbioses impact evolutionary outcomes in host populations.
 I use experimental evolution and mathematical modeling approaches to understand how host-microbe symbioses, ranging from mutualistic to pathogenic interactions, modify virulence evolution in changing environments.

 I received my PhD in the Department of Ecology and Evolutionary Biology at the University of Michigan.
 Subsequently, I held an NSF Postdoctoral Fellow in Biology in the Department of Integrative Biology at the University of California Berkeley.
-I am currently a Carolina Fellow for Faculty Diversity and USDA NIFA Fellow at the University of North Carolina Chapel Hill
+I am currently a Carolina Postdoctoral Fellow and USDA NIFA Fellow at the University of North Carolina Chapel Hill